 Both local and visitors enjoy an array of recreational, cultural and educational amenities.
-Jonesboro’s residents show great pride in their community, an excellent place to raise a family, work or play and very welcoming to international students.
-Jonesboro has shopping available to fit every need, and downtown Jonesboro is filled with lively restaurants, shops and exciting businesses.
+Jonesboro’s residents show great pride in their community, an excellent place to raise a family, work or play, and very welcoming to international students.
+Jonesboro has shopping available to fit every needs, and downtown Jonesboro is filled with lively restaurants, shops and exciting businesses.
 The city offers limitless opportunities for recreation and leisure.
 Whether it’s the city parks, sports or private athletic facilities, there is something for everyone to enjoy.

-The Office of Diversity supports programs, registered student organizations, and A-State initiatives geared towards engaging and uplifting our various and diverse groups on campus, including international students from countries such as Kuwait, China, Saudi Arabia, India, UAE, Mexico, Vietnam, Korea, Colombia, to name a few.
+The Office of Diversity supports programs, registered student organizations, and A-State initiatives geared towards engaging and uplifting our various and diverse groups on campus, including international students from countries such as Kuwait, China, Saudi Arabia, India, UAE, Mexico, Vietnam, Korea, and Colombia, to name a few.
 The Office of Diversity has supported but not limited to: The Multicultural Center, International Student Services, Women and Gender Studies, Arkansas State Gay Straight Alliance, Arkansas State’s Black Student Association, Arkansas State Strong Turner Alumni, Arkansas Martin Luther King Jr. Commission, among others.